e-kai00/gungnir-shop/README.md

 To assist with business promotion the following strategies have been put in place:

 - Facebook Page linked to the site.
 It can serve as an online gallery of jewelry creations.
-Regular posts featuring high-quality images, behind-the-scenes glimpses into the creative process, customesrs review will help to foster a community that shares a passion for artisanal jewelry.
+Regular posts featuring high-quality images, behind-the-scenes glimpses into the creative process, customers review will help to foster a community that shares a passion for artisanal jewelry.
 The page can be found here - [Gungnir Shop Facebook page](https://www.facebook.com/people/Gungnir-Shop/61550019187443/).

-  <details><summary>Gungnir Shop Facebook page (screenshort)</summary>
+  <details><summary>Gungnir Shop Facebook page (screenshot)</summary>
   <img src="README_docs/FB.png">
   </details>